 Are Wernick Method classes taught at music camps?

 Music camps with a Wernick Method teacher on their staffs work with us to provide their students a hands-on jam instruction program within the camp.
 The teacher can coordinate other staff teachers in coaching student jams, using the Wernick Method Jam Coaching Guide.
-The Wernick Method charges the camp a small percentage for providing promotional and other services to the camp.
+The Wernick Method charges the camp a nominal fee, for promotional and other services to the camp.
 We advertise our “class within a camp” on our website just like other classes and permit the use of our logo on the camp’s promotional materials.
 Jam Coaching Guides are provided to camp faculty serving as jam coaches.